delight-im/PHP-Auth/README.md

 If you don’t want to perform email verification, just omit the last parameter to `Auth#register`.
 The new user will be active immediately, then.

+Need to store additional user information?
+Read on [here](#additional-user-information).

 ### Login (sign in)

 ```php